This policy is for you if your chosen degree has a September 2024 start date.

 The School of Dentistry is unable to accept any amendments to your application, including incorrectly submitted grades or changes to your personal statement, once it has been submitted.
 You must include all level two and level three qualifications you hold, including resits and predicted grades, in your application; failure to do so may result in your application being rejected.

 Please note that the application forms of those who are unsuccessful in gaining a place on their chosen course may be passed to admissions teams for other courses in which the applicant may be interested.

 The personal statement of the application form helps us to assess the nature of the applicant’s interest in the academic subject and is an important part of the selection process.
 Applicants should take this opportunity to demonstrate their enthusiasm and aptitude for the academic subject.
 Further information about what we wish to hear about is available in our personal statement guidelines.

 An applicant may be assessed based on the strength of their statement relative to others in their cohort, and/or based on criteria set by the academic school.

 The School of Dentistry will not accept statements sent in separately to the personal statement included with your application.

 Following assessment of application forms, applicants for the Dental Hygiene and Dental Therapy BSc and Dental Surgery MChD/BChD, Oral Science BSc who score highly enough will be required to attend a virtual interview.
-Shortlisted applicants will receive a written invitation from the School to attend on a specific date and time.
+Shortlisted applicants will receive an invitation from the School to attend on a specific date and time.